Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/Migration.md

 -         .GetAbsoluteApplicationAssemblyPath("Lombiq.OSOCE.Web", "net6.0");
 ```

+## Breaking changes

-3. There is a breaking change in adding command line arguments to the WebApplication.
+There is a breaking change in adding command line arguments to the WebApplication.

     To add command line argument with value, use `InstanceCommandLineArgumentsBuilder.AddWithValue` instead of double call `ArgumentsBuilder.Add`.